 While I’m going to write more than one Morocco Travel Blog, this is going to be only a photo diary of my two weeks in Morocco.
 In the map below you can see the route we covered in one week, the rest of the time I spent in Marrakech and Essaouira.
 Well, I left Essaouira after only one night because I had some bad experiences and didn’t feel safe there at all.

 Generally, my Morocco trip was very polarizing, something I never experienced that strongly before.
 I was completely amazed by the stunning landscapes and the most beautiful architecture I’ve ever seen, but at the same time very disappointed by the vibe, (non-)hospitality and food in Morocco.
-I will write more about that soon, but for now, I’m just going to leave you with this photo diary of beautiful Morocco.
+If you’re planning a trip, please make sure you read these 7 Essential Morocco Travel Tips You Have To Know Before Going.

 If you’re planning on road tripping the country (which I would definitely recommend over taking public transport!), make sure to read these 8 essential tips for driving in Morocco.